The Difference Between a Proxy Server and a VPN

 Advantages:

-• Provides encryption for complete security;
+• provides encryption for complete security;

-• Hides your IP address for all applications;
+• hides your IP address for all applications;

-• Protects all data, even on public Wi-Fi.
+• protects all data, even on public Wi-Fi.

 Disadvantages:

-• Can slow down your connection due to encryption;
+• can slow down your connection due to encryption;

-• Usually requires a subscription cost;
+• usually requires a subscription cost;

-• Some VPNs log user data, which can be a privacy concern.
+• some VPNs log user data, which can be a privacy concern.

 Conclusion

 Indeed, proxy servers come in handy when there is a need for speedy and targeted access, like streaming media that might be geo-blocked.
 Nevertheless, sometimes they do not offer the needed security for sensitive operations.
-But, VPNs are crucial for achieving complete security and privacy, which makes them very useful in business and personal activities where confidentiality is paramount.
+But VPNs are crucial for achieving complete security and privacy, which makes them very useful in business and personal activities where confidentiality is paramount.

 Comments: